 First, make sure the standard deduction is even an option that you can take.
 In some cases, the standard deduction is not permissible – for example, if you are a married couple filing individually and your spouse itemizes, then you should use the IRS Form 1040 Instructions to help you determine your eligibility.

 Review Schedule A and the corresponding instructions to see what deductions may apply to you.
 Examples include charitable deductions, home mortgage interest, and state/local tax payments.
 The TCJA increased the percentage of your income eligible for the charitable contribution deduction, but capped eligible state/local tax, sales tax, and property tax at a combined total of $10,000.
-The deduction for miscellaneous expenses has been eliminated.
+The deduction for miscellaneous expenses was eliminated.

 The easiest way to complete the Schedule A form to help you calculate your deduction is to use tax software.
 If you can't afford tax software, the IRS Free File program is available to help.